Education is not self-evident for everyone

 To welcome us students, the kids baked tasty little Thai snacks which they sold.
 By doing this, they have the chance to learn life skills like how to cook and how they can get an income in their future lives.
 The earned money and other donations we gave them will be used to increase and develop the kids’ facility.

 They sang a lovely “Thank you”-song for us which made our hearts melt.
 The kids put a lot of effort into the song with clapping hands, dancing steps and a teacher even played the guitar.
 Afterwards, we played soccer, drew pictures and played games in the garden with them.
 The kids are adorable, open-minded and very happy!
 We had heaps of fun while playing around and spending time with these little people.
 It’s great to see places where people offer their help for others.
 The volunteers give those children a future which they wouldn’t have without them.
+Playing soccer was one of the fun activities our students did during the day.
+Photo by Annika and Maike / CC BY

 You might also be interested in: Bali Street Kids Project